AhmedUZaki/Football-Transfer-with-Gradient-Boosting-1000ML-Initiative/README.md

 # Football Transfer with Gradient Boosting  | 1000ML Initiative

-This project is a part of the 1000ML initiative and aims to predict football player transfer values using gradient boosting algorithms.
+This project is a part of Machine Learning Track at the 1000ML initiative and aims to predict football player transfer values using gradient boosting algorithms.

  The project utilizes a dataset containing historical football transfer records and player attributes.
 By analyzing the dataset,.